davner/31daysofgrief.github.io/_posts/2024-10-03-day-3-lost-and-found.md

 It was a confusing time, and the cracks in my sense of self widened. **Who was I?
 Where did I belong?**

 I once had someone tell me that my cultural identity didn’t matter&mdash;that I was just me.
-That felt like an privileged take. **To me, understanding your background, history, and where you come from is crucial.
+That felt like a privileged take. **To me, understanding your background, history, and where you come from is crucial.
 These elements form the foundation on which you build the person you become.** Ignoring them leaves cracks that can’t be filled by simply being 'you'.

 ---